Words supplied by Bill Cabout, Ruralco Ashburton Store Manager.

-For the next three months we are looking at the final sprays for finishing off our cereal and grass seed crops, getting our silos cleaned up before harvest, continuing our post emergence sprays on fodder beet, pre and post emergence sprays on forage brassicas and weed control in new pasture.
+For the next three months we are looking at final sprays for finishing off cereal and grass seed crops, getting silos cleaned before harvest, continuing post emergence sprays on fodder beet, pre and post emergence sprays on forage brassicas and weed control in new pasture.

-For all fungicide applications consider the negative effects of fungicides on some novel endophytes.
-Consult your Ruralco representative and be aware of the withholding periods following fungicide application in relation to straw being sold from ryegrass seed crops.
+For all fungicide applications consider the negative effects of fungicides on some novel endophytes and consult your company representative.
+Be aware of the withholding periods following fungicide application in relation to straw being sold from ryegrass seed crops.

 Silo Clean Up

 This is the time to get those empty silos ready to accept the new seasons harvest.
 Silo hygiene is a key element in controlling stored grain pests.
-Key steps are:
+Some key steps are:

-1. Remove grain residues from empty silos and grain handling equipment, to ensure an uncontaminated start for new-season grain.
+1. Remove grain residues from empty silos and grain handling equipment to ensure an uncontaminated start for the new-season grain.

 2. Clean up around silos, removing weeds and rubbish.
-Mow around the storage facility and ensure easy access.
+Mow around and ensure easy access to the storage facility.
 This area can be sprayed with an insecticide to control any overwintering pests.

-3. When you have completely emptied and cleaned out your silo, we recommend you spray them and all grain handling equipment with an applicable insecticide.
+3. Completely empty and clean out your silos.
+We recommend spray the silos and all grain handling equipment with an applicable insecticide.

-4. Once you have cleaned and sprayed out your silos, we suggest you fumigate them out with smoke generators.
+4. After the silos are cleaned and sprayed, we suggest you fumigate them out with smoke generators.
 These are used at one smoke generator per 333 cubic metres.
-(250 t of wheat).
+(250t of wheat)

-Currently most crops have had their first post emergence sprays of both herbicides and insecticides.
-Over the next few weeks the second post emergence herbicide spray will be applied as well as herbicide sprays to control grass weeds and thistles.
-To control grass weeds in fodder beet a clethodim should be used.
+Currently most crops have had their 1st post emergence sprays of both herbicides and insecticides.
+Over the next few weeks, the 2nd post emergence herbicide spray will be applied as well as herbicide sprays to control grass weeds and thistles.
+To control grass weeds in fodder beet, we have 2 key products.
 Sequence from Nufarm has a registration for fodder beet with a withholding period of 63 days before grazing.
-Haloxyfops such as Gallant should not be used in fodder beet due to residue issues.
-Regular insecticides sprays are needed to control aphids, a fungicide can also be applied.
+Gallant is now registered for use in fodder beet crops but remember it has a withholding period before grazing of 14 weeks (98 days), plus other conditions.
+Make sure you read the label before applying.
+Gallant can also be used to control storksbill.
+Regular insecticides sprays are needed to control aphids.
+A fungicide can also be applied.
 These should be applied at first sign of disease with a maximum of 2 sprays per season.
-Remember to check the withholding period of any products used when starting to graze your crops with fungicides such as Escolta having a 42-day withholding period before grazing or Custodia having a 28-day withholding period.
-Custodia is a new product this season.
+Remember to check the withholding period of any products used when starting to graze your crops with fungicides such as Escolta having a 42-day withholding period before grazing or Custodia, having a 28-day withholding period.

 After planting, a pre-emergence spray is normally applied for weed control.
-Regular insecticide sprays are also needed to control insect pests.
-Normally a post emergence weed spray is required.
-Be careful what spray you use at this stage, as the chemical used here can affect what can be grown next year.
-This year we have a new product from Corteva called Milestone which is used to control weeds in fodder brassicas.
-This covers a good range of weeds and will be available in December.
-Corteva also have Korvetto which was introduced last year which has short plant-back periods, excellent crop safety and kills a good range of weeds but needs to be applied when weeds are small.
+Regular insecticide sprays are needed to control insect pests and normally a post emergence weed spray is required.
+Be careful what chemical is used at this stage as it can affect the crop grown next year.
+We have a product from Corteva Agriscience called Milestone used for controlling weeds in fodder brassicas that covers a good range of weeds.
+Corteva Agriscience also have Korvetto, a product that has a short plant-back period with excellent crop safety and kills a good range of weeds.
+Korvetto needs to be applied when weeds are small.

-Forage brassicas are an ideal crop to use IPM (Integrated Pest Management) in.
+Forage brassicas are an ideal crop to use IPM (Integrated Pest Management).
 IPM refers to the use of cultural and biological controls as well as selective chemical insecticides that can be used to effectively control pests in crops.
-Selective insecticides include Transform, Sparta and Exirel.
-These products only target the pests leaving the beneficial insects such as hover flies, lacewings, ladybirds and others to go about their business of controlling the pests.
+Selective insecticides include Transform, Pirimor, Sparta and Exirel.
+These products only target the pests leaving the beneficial insects such as hover flies, lacewings, ladybirds, and others to go about their business of controlling the pests.

-It is a good idea to be pro-active in controlling weeds in new pastures.
-Depending what you do at this stage can affect the amount of grass produced and the longevity of the pasture.
+Be proactive in controlling weeds in new pastures as what you do at this stage can affect the amount of grass produced and the longevity of pasture.
 There are several different options available depending on your weed spectrum.